> Thermasys Home

 ** Modern environmentally sound refrigerant are used, e.g. hydrocarbons and carbon dioxide.
 Formerly, freon was used.

-Please browse our website for more information about Ground and Air Source Peat Pumps, Underfloor Heating, Wind Turbines, Insulation Materials & Screed, Solar/Thermal Hot Water Production and Wood Burning Stoves then contact us on 01142 561552 or e-mail us on info@thermasys.co.uk.
+Please browse our website for more information about Ground and Air Source Heat Pumps, Underfloor Heating, Wind Turbines, Insulation Materials & Screed, Solar/Thermal Hot Water Production and Wood Burning Stoves then contact us on 01142 561552 or e-mail us on enquiries@thermasys.co.uk.

 associations